 This homemade deodorant for sensitive skin works great and is REALLY simple to make.
 I use it every morning and it doesn’t bother my skin at all!
-My husband said it even works for him.

 I have always been hesitant to try DIY deodorant.